Ellen Conford: Career

 Several of her stories have been adapted for television, sometimes by Conford herself.
 Her children's book And This is Laura and the story Revenge of the Incredible Dr. Rancid and His Youthful Assistant, Jeffrey became ABC Weekend Specials, while her young adult novels Dear Lovey Hart, I Am Desperate became an ABC Afterschool Special and The Alfred G. Graebner Memorial High School Handbook of Rules and Regulations was a CBS Schoolbreak Special.

-Born in New York City, New York, Conford attended Hofstra College from 1959 to 1962.
-She died on March 20, 2015, her 73rd birthday.
+Ellen Conford died at her home in Great Neck, New York on March 20, 2015, her 73rd birthday.